Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Summary

 \section{Summary}

-In this paper, we showed that the semistrong chromatic index of a connected graph with maximum degree $\Delta$ is at most $\Delta^{2}-1$, except $C_{7}$ and $K_{\Delta,\Delta}$.
-This upper bound is tight as the upper bound $3$ is the best possible for the case $\Delta=2$.
-Moreover, as indicated by Lu{\v{z}}ar, Mockov{\v{c}}iakov{\'a} and Sot{\'a}k in \cite{LMS2022}, the $5$-prism (see Figure \ref{fig:5prism}) shows the sharpness of the bound 8 for the case $\Delta=3$.
-However, they do not find infinitely many graphs attaining the bound 8.
-Likewise, we do not find graphs with maximum degree $\Delta\ge4$ and their semistrong chromatic indices being equal to $\Delta^{2}-1$.
+In this paper, we proved that the semistrong chromatic index of a connected graph with maximum degree $\Delta$ is at most $\Delta^{2}-1$, except $C_{7}$ and $K_{\Delta,\Delta}$.
+This upper bound is tight, since the upper bound $3$ is the best possible when $\Delta=2$.
+Moreover, as indicated by Lu{\v{z}}ar, Mockov{\v{c}}iakov{\'a} and Sot{\'a}k in \cite{LMS2022}, the $5$-prism (see \Cref{fig:5prism}) shows the sharpness of the bound 8 for the case $\Delta=3$.
+However, they did not find infinitely many graphs attaining the bound 8.
+Likewise, we have not found any graphs with maximum degree $\Delta\ge4$ whose semistrong chromatic indices are equal to $\Delta^{2}-1$.